-- Throughout the planning horizon demand forecast variation contributes the greatest proportion of overall uncertainty, with the significance of this component gradually decreasing from 35.9% in 2019/20 to 32.0% in 2059/60.
-It is considered realistic that demand forecast variation is a significant factor of uncertainty in the Essex resource zone. - The significance of meter uncertainty for licence constrained sources varies from 29.1 Ml/d in 2019/20 to 26.7 Ml/d in 2059/60.
+- Throughout the planning horizon demand forecast variation contributes the greatest proportion of overall uncertainty, with the significance of this component gradually decreasing from 36.9% in 2019/20 to 34.2% in 2059/60.
+It is considered realistic that demand forecast variation is a significant factor of uncertainty in the Essex resource zone. - The significance of meter uncertainty for licence constrained sources varies from 28.1Ml/d in 2019/20 to 25.9Ml/d in 2059/60.
 This is considered realistic considering that the Essex System, which is licence constrained forms a significant proportion of the total Essex WRZ DO. - The significance of the uncertainty of supply and demand climate change components gradually increases over the planning horizon.
-The uncertainty of the impact of climate change on the Essex System uncertainty increases over the planning horizon, from 1.6% in 2019/20 to 6.3% in 2059/60.
-This significance is considered realistic.
+The uncertainty of the impact of climate change on the Essex System uncertainty increases over the planning horizon, from 1.6% in 2019/20 to 5.5% in 2059/60.